megelon/megelon/README.md

 ### Hi there 👋

+My name is Miguel Angel Díaz Rodríguez

+- 🔭 I’m currently working on MLOps
+- 🌱 I love to learn
+- 👯 I’m looking to collaborate on EdTech projects

 <!--
 **megelon/megelon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.